 Reduction in the nitrogen loading to the aquifer is needed to achieve the load reduction requirements at the spring vent.
-To ensure that load reductions are achieved at the spring vent, the restorations actions described below are being implemented.
+To ensure that load reductions are achieved at the spring vent, the restoration actions described below are being implemented.
 These actions are designed to reduce nutrient loading to the aquifer, which will reduce the load at the vent and ultimately achieve the TMDL target.
 Monitoring at the spring vent during implementation will continue to assess progress.

 - New OSTDS Florida law (sections 373.811 and 403.067, F.S) prohibits new OSTDS on lots of one acre or less within the BMAP boundary, unless the systems are enhanced nutrient-reducing OSTDS systems or other wastewater treatment systems that achieve at least 65% nitrogen reduction.
-The OSTDS remediation plan pursuant to section 373.807, F.S. was updated in this BMAP iteration to prohibit the installation of new OSTDS on any lot size within the PFAs unless the systems are enhanced nutrient-reducing OSTDS systems or other wastewater treatment systems or other wastewater treatment systems or other wastewater treatment of new OSTDS on any lot size within the PFAs unless the systems are enhanced nutrient-reducing OSTDS systems or other wastewater treatment systems that achieve at least 65%. - Existing OSTDS For the BMAP remediation plan required under subsection 373.807(3), F.S. (detailed in Appendix E), within the PFA, any OSTDS on lots of all sizes that requires a permit to modify or replace an existing system pursuant to Chapter 62-6, Florida Administrative Code (F.A.C.), must connect to sewer if available, or if not available, upgrade or replace the OSTDS to meet enhanced nutrient reducing OSTDS requirements that achieve at least 65% nitrogen reduction, unless sewer connections will be available based on a BMAP-listed project.
+The OSTDS remediation plan pursuant to section 373.807, F.S. was updated in this BMAP iteration to prohibit the installation of new OSTDS on any lot size within the PFAs unless the systems are enhanced nutrient-reducing OSTDS systems or other wastewater treatment systems that achieve at least 65% nitrogen reduction. - Existing OSTDS For the BMAP remediation plan required under subsection 373.807(3), F.S. (detailed in Appendix E), within the PFA, any OSTDS on lots of all sizes that requires a permit to modify or replace an existing system pursuant to Chapter 62-6, Florida Administrative Code (F.A.C.), must connect to sewer if available, or if not available, upgrade or replace the OSTDS to meet enhanced nutrient reducing OSTDS requirements that achieve at least 65% nitrogen reduction, unless sewer connections will be available based on a BMAP-listed project.
 All OSTDS subject to this policy must include enhanced nitrogen treatment by 2038.
-Local governments may expand the geographic extent of this requirement by incorporating it into their local ordinances and local governments are responsible for implementing their ordinances.
+Local governments may expand the geographic extent of this requirement by incorporating it into their local ordinances and local government specific remediation plans required under section 403.067, F.S., however, local governments are responsible for implementing their ordinances.
 In the 2020 Clean Waterways Act, local governments were required to submit OSTDS remediation plans in accordance with section 403.067, F.S., if applicable, to DEP by Aug.
-1, 2024, to address existing OSTDS and the potential for future OSTDS. - WWTFs The required treatment of wastewater effluent to advanced waste standards applies to all surface water disposal and certain reuse disposal determined to be necessary by the department within the BMAP area.
+1, 2024, to address existing OSTDS and the potential for future OSTDS. - WWTFs The required treatment of wastewater effluent to advanced waste standards applies to all surface water disposal and certain reuse disposal determined necessary by the department within the BMAP area.
 In the 2020 Clean Waterways Act, local governments were required to submit WWTF plans in accordance with section 403.067, F.S., if applicable, to DEP by Aug.
 1, 2024, to address wastewater loads and the potential for future additional loads, including those created from sewering OSTDS.
 Subparagraph 403.067(7)(a)9., F.S., was amended in 2024 to clarify that private domestic wastewater facilities must provide this information to local governments effective July 1, 2024.
 Information related to private facilities will need to be included in future local government WWTF plans if not captured in the initial plans. - Local governments with OSTDS or WWTF are expected to meet their overall reduction milestones and to keep their project lists current, including any efforts to address OSTDS loading and any necessary wastewater facility improvements.
 Private wastewater facilities are also expected to meet their assigned reductions and keep their project lists current.
-The projects identified in these plans have been included in the BMAP project list under Appendix B and are adopted as part of the BMAP requirements.
+The projects identified in these plans have been included in the BMAP project list under Appendix

+B and are adopted as part of the BMAP requirements.